lschwetlick/blog/_posts/2017-06-14-Matlab Shortcuts.md

 I very much get the impression that they are not designed to be used for something as banal as moving lines up and down.
 It seems like they are meant as a tool to quickly access frequently used, self-defined functions.
 But, as it turns out, you *can* use them to move a line.

 Matlab shortcuts live in the top right corner of the interface.
 Adding a shortcut makes a little icon appear which can be accessed by clicking or by pressing alt and then the number that appears next to the icon.
-So, you can make it perform a custom action, but the hotkey binding is unchangeably <kbd>alt</kbd>+<kbd>some number<kbd>.
+So, you can make it perform a custom action, but the hotkey binding is unchangeably <kbd>alt</kbd>+<kbd>some number</kbd>.
 So, I wasn't entirely convinced by this, but heres how to do it:

 Click "add shortcut" in the upper right corner of the interface.